Concrete Sealing and Pavement Services in Houston, TX

 Once a concrete slab has been poured and cured, the topical surface has been determined and applied, the question remains, should there be concrete sealing of the surface?
 In most cases, the answer is yes, because the best way to keep them looking great is to seal and protect their surface.
 If, for example, you have a warehouse floor and the surface has been polished, you may want to apply a sealing coat to protect the floor.
-Certainly if there is very decorative concrete design in a commercial building, you want to apply a concrete sealer to lock in the color.
+Certainly, if there is very decorative concrete design in a commercial building, you want to apply a concrete sealer to lock in the color.

-A decorative concrete surface should be resealed periodically in order to lock in the color, protect the surface and maintain its glossy appearance.
-Once Cutting Edge Flooring Services has installed a new or resurfaced decorative concrete project, it is treated with an acrylic sealer to help produce an attractive surface that is easier to clean and maintain than unsealed concrete.
+A decorative concrete surface should be resealed periodically to lock in the color, protect the surface and maintain its glossy appearance.
+Once Cutting-Edge Flooring Services has installed a new or resurfaced decorative concrete project, it is treated with an acrylic sealer to help produce an attractive surface that is easier to clean and maintain than unsealed concrete.
 We recommend resealing every 18-24 months as the sealer works by blocking the pores of the concrete, providing a protective layer that helps stop dirt from becoming embedded in the surface and maintains a more consistent look.

 Types of Concrete Sealers

-Topical sealers provide surface protection from stains and chemicals while visually enhancing the appearance of the polished, dyed or stained concrete surface below.
+There are basically two types of sealers: topical sealers, which are coatings applied to the concrete surface, and penetrating sealers, which are reactive solutions that penetrate the concrete surface.
+Topical sealers provide surface protection from stains and chemicals while visually enhancing the appearance of the polished, dyed, or stained concrete surface below.
 Topical sealers for concrete require a dry, clean surface during application to gain adhesion.
 The useful life of a topical sealer is generally one to five years with epoxy/urethane sealer lasting significantly longer.

 Penetrating sealers can be applied to dry or damp surfaces and should be properly matched with substrate porosity in order to effectively penetrate the surface and react.
 The chemical reaction bonds the reactive ingredients within the concrete substrate and blocks any surface moisture from penetrating the concrete.
 Penetrating sealers generally do not modify the concrete substrate appearance.
 Sealed concrete with a penetrating sealer generally has a useful life of more than five years.

 Acrylic resins form a topical film membrane on the substrate surface.
 They are available in both water-based and solvent-based formulas, very affordable, and generally simple to apply.
 They are known to increase visual enhancement of the concrete surface (often described as the “wet look”) and can provide good UV protection for colored substrates.

-- Epoxy/urethane systems are also topical film membranes.
+Epoxy/urethane systems are also topical film membranes.
 They have similar characteristics as acrylics, but the performance levels and life span are superior and more costly due to complex installation requirements (multiple coat system applications).
 Novolac epoxies are particularly noted for chemical resistance and acid resistance.
 Polyaspartics can be applied as a concrete sealer or a complete coating system.

 High-end urethanes are known for extreme abrasion resistance.
 Epoxy/urethane systems are used frequently in demanding applications such as factory floors, garage floors and restaurants.
 Concrete countertops are often sealed with water-based urethane products.

 Silane is the smallest molecular compound of commonly available penetrating concrete sealers and concrete hardeners.
 Silanes will only wear away if the concrete surface itself wears away.
 Noted for very low viscosity, frequently used for sealing dense concrete, such as parking decks, concrete facades, and dense brick.

-- Silicates are another small molecular compound ranging from premium lithium silicates to economical sodium silicates.
+Silicates are another small molecular compound ranging from premium lithium silicates to economical sodium silicates.
 Chemically, silicates also densify concrete surfaces and can be burnished to develop a polished concrete slab.
 Silicates will only wear away if the concrete surface itself wears away.
 Silicates are often used for polishing concrete floors in high traffic areas such as large retail outlets.

 Siliconates form a repellent cross-linking membrane barrier within the surface of porous concrete and other masonry surfaces.
 Siliconates, like the others silica chemistries, will only wear away if the concrete surface itself wears away.
 Due to the characteristic water repellency and stain repellency, siliconates are frequently used for sealing exterior concrete such as roads and driveways, tilt-up walls, and porous concrete brick where waterproofing concrete is required.

 Siloxane is the largest molecular compound of commonly available penetrating sealers and chemically forms a bond within porous masonry that closes surface pores.
 Siloxanes are frequently used for sealing exterior concrete, porous concrete block and porous brick.

 We Seal All Types of Concrete Applications

-- Concrete slab sealing
+Concrete slab sealing

-- Concrete driveway sealing
+Concrete driveway sealing

-- Sealing concrete surfaces
+Sealing concrete surfaces